 North Little Rock is a larger medium-sized city located in the state of Arkansas.
 With a population of 66,278 people and 20 constituent neighborhoods, North Little Rock is the sixth largest community in Arkansas.

-North Little Rock is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, North Little Rock is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, North Little Rock is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in North Little Rock who work in office and administrative support (14.01%), sales jobs (11.32%), and management occupations (8.58%).

 The per capita income in North Little Rock in 2010 was $22,420, which is wealthy relative to Arkansas, and middle income relative to the rest of the US.
 This equates to an annual income of $89,680 for a family of four.
 However, North Little Rock contains both very wealthy and poor people as well.